Apoka5555/virtualized-masonry-grid/README.md

 - Custom virtualization with scroll handling
 - Lazy-loaded images

-## TODO:

-- Equal width of image in photo page +
-- Photo page: title, description, photographer's name, and date taken +
-- Unit tests -
-- Submit your application as a Git repository (e.g., GitHub, GitLab, Bitbucket).
-Ensure to include all source files and documentation.
-Make sure to commit regularly so we can track your development process.

-## Additional:

-- Web vitals metrics
-- Implement utility and generic types where appropriate
-- Discuss how you ensured the application's performance and any tools or techniques you used.
-- Search Functionality: Implement a search feature that allows users to search for photos by keywords.
-The search results should update the masonry grid dynamically, fetching and displaying relevant photos from the Pexels API https://www.pexels.com/api/documentation/#photos-search.
-- use next_page property

 ## Potential improvements:

 - Caching data from backend to avoid repetitive API calls
-- Use Tanstack query library to make api calls, store and cache the data
+- Use Tanstack query library to make api calls, store and cache data
+- Add unit tests using Vitest and React Testing Library
 - Add "msw" to mock API calls in tests
-- Set image template size exact the same as an image itself using width and height properties of an image
+- Set image skeleton sizes exact the same as an image itself
+- Improve masonry grid, for now there is an issue that images a bit shift when new page is loaded
+- Add better spinner for loading images in grid
+- Use next_page property to detect if there is more data to load